 - Master’s degree programmes are offered at the universities and are generally completed after two years.

 - PhD programmes are offered at the universities and are generally completed after three years.

 For further information, please visit chapter 7.1.

 Adult education and training

 Generally, the adult education system offers programmes equivalent to those in the ordinary education system.
 Adult education programmes can be divided into the following categories:

-- General adult education: FVU, AVU, HF.
+- General adult education: FVU, AVU, and hf;

-- Vocationally oriented education: AMU.
+- Vocationally oriented education: AMU and euv;

 For further information, please consult chapter 8.3.
-Main Types of Provision.